nas256/ece3400_team13/labs/lab2.md

 We decided not to use the amplifier in the detection of the 660 Hz tone, as we were not getting any gain from it, and it would take up unnecessary space.

 We tried to adjust our circuit in several ways to achieve gain.
 At first, we were using smaller resistors, 300 Ω and 100 Ω. Changing to larger resistors such as 3 kΩ  and 1 kΩ  gave us a cleaner signal, but still no gain.
 In fact, even with the resistors in the correct orientation, we sometimes got fractional gain.
-We also tried to feed V+ of our opamp with a smaller voltage, such as 2.5 V, but this did not help with our signal.
+We also tried to feed V+ of our op-amp with a smaller voltage, such as 2.5 V, but this did not help with our signal.
 We also tried putting a low pass filter at the input, but this did not help with our signal either.

-At the end, we decided to forgo the opamp circuit for now, and continue on with using the FFT to detect the 660 Hz tone.
+At the end, we decided to forgo the op-amp circuit for now, and continue on with using the FFT to detect the 660 Hz tone.
 In the future, we may need to implement an amplifier in order to get a more distinct signal during competition.

 #### Distinguish a 660Hz tone (from tones at 585Hz and 735Hz)